kiln/flourish-sdk/README.md

 ```

 Infinity can be specified with ∞ or *.
 If the infinity option is left off, the largest specified breakpoint will apply to infinity.

+All of this explains how the height is set by default when a visualisation or story based on your template is embedded.
+However, a Flourish user also has the option to embed at a fixed height.
+You can test for `Flourish.fixed_height` in your template to see whether that is the case.

 #### build configuration
 The `template.yml` file will usually also include a `build` section defining build rules.
 For example: